 Andrew undertakes intervention, regulatory and professional discipline work for The Law Society/Solicitors Regulation Authority (SRA).
 In addition to the cases referred to above, Andrew assists and advises on the following matters:

-- third party disclosure applications - acting for the SRA in responding to applications for documents held by them following an intervention or otherwise; and
+- third party disclosure applications - acting for the SRA in responding to applications for documents held by them following an intervention or otherwise.

-- administrative/public law - assisted in advising the Solicitors Regulation Authority, acting as an interested party, in judicial review proceedings (with associated applications for interim relief) brought by Shahrokh Mireskandari against decisions of the Solicitors Disciplinary Tribunal (CO/4882/2012 & CO/5198/2012).
+- administrative/public law - assisted in advising the SRA, acting as an interested party, in judicial review proceedings (with associated applications for interim relief) brought by Shahrokh Mireskandari against decisions of the Solicitors Disciplinary Tribunal (CO/4882/2012 & CO/5198/2012).
 Advising the SRA/ARB in respect of requests for information under the Freedom of Information Act 2000.

 - Member of the London Solicitors Litigation Association